Božo Kovačević (footballer)

-Božo Kovačević (born 24 December 1979 in Vienna) is an Austrian footballer of Serbian descent, who currently plays for SK Vorwärts Steyr.
+Božo Kovačević (born 24 December 1979) is an Austrian former footballer of Croatian descent.

 Club career

 Kovačević came to Austria Wien at 15 and started his professional career there at 19, only to be loaned out to Second Division SC Untersiebenbrunn in 2001.
 He joined SV Pasching a year later and made it with them into the national team.
 In 2007, he moved to SV Ried.

 International career

 He made his debut for Austria in an October 2002 European Championship qualification match against Belarus.
 He earned 7 caps, no goals scored.
 His last international was a September 2006 friendly match against Venezuela.